Back to Blog

 • All debts and legal obligations are personally yours

-About 23 million Americans operate as sole proprietors, according to IRS data.
+Roughly 28 million Americans file nonfarm sole proprietorship returns each year (IRS Statistics of Income, tax year 2020).
 It's the most common business structure in the country.

 When a Sole Proprietorship Makes Sense